TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/init.rst

    argument to the :program:`configure` script at build  time.
 The value is available to Python code as ``sys.exec_prefix``.
 It is only useful on Unix.

-   Background: The exec-prefix differs from the prefix when platform dependent files (such as executables and shared libraries) are installed in a different directory tree.
+   Background: The exec-prefix differs kutoka the prefix when platform dependent files (such as executables and shared libraries) are installed in a different directory tree.
 In a typical installation, platform dependent files may be installed in the :file:`/usr/local/plat` subtree while platform independent may